 Relationships and Cancer

 Dealing with cancer — or any sort of health battle for that matter — can be overwhelming, so having physical and emotional support is crucial.
 That being said, it’s very important to know your limits on what you can handle as you undergo treatment and recover from your cancer, and that includes relationships.

-“Going through treatment is a very vulnerable and emotionally exhausting experience,” licensed clinical psychologist Dr. Marianna Strongin wrote in a column for SurvivorNet.
-“Noticing what you have strength for and what is feeling like too much… [is] extremely important to pay attention to as you navigate treatment.”
+“Going through [cancer] treatment is a very vulnerable and emotionally exhausting experience,” licensed clinical psychologist Dr. Marianna Strongin wrote in a column for SurvivorNet.
+“Noticing what you have strength for and what is feeling like too much … [is] extremely important to pay attention to as you navigate treatment.”

 Dr. Strongin does note, however, that having people by your side during this “arduous chapter” of your life can be hugely beneficial.